mtynior/match/README.md

 }
 ```

 That's it.
-Now, check how to use the rest of [Matchers](./Sources/Match/Match.docc/Matchers.md).
+Now, check how to use the rest of the [Matchers](./Sources/Match/Match.docc/Matchers.md) and start testig.

 ## Credits
 Icon is made by [Freepik](https://www.freepik.com) and was available at [FlatIcon](https://www.flaticon.com/free-icon/matches_208364).